Hand-twisted cattail rush-Throwback

 hand-twisted cattail rush seating

-I did quite a lot of wicker repair, chair caning and hand-twisted cattail rush for the antique businesses in Rochester during the 1980s.
+During the 1980s, I did quite a lot of wicker repair, chair caning, and hand-twisted cattail rush for the antique businesses in Rochester.

-Customers coming from all over the country would bring me projects to work on, when they had appointments at the Mayo Clinic in Rochester.
-I did quite a lot of pieces for the Mayo Clinic too, but that’s fodder for another Throwback Thursday.
+Customers from all over the country would bring me projects to work on when they had appointments at the Mayo Clinic in Rochester.
+I did quite a lot of pieces for the Mayo Clinic, too, but that’s fodder for another Throwback Thursday.

 hand-twisted natural rush chairs